hwanyonyi/IUproject/README.md

 Preliminary:
 - Ensure Docker Desktop is installed and running on your local computer.
+- In the project folder under the folder location /mnt/airflow/dags/files, un archive the file transport_details.rar to reveal our working file.
+Delete any other file that may exist in this location
 - Navigate to the project's root folder.
-- Execute the command
+- Execute the bash command below
 ```
 ./start.sh
 ```
-To initiate the setup process.
+The above command will initiate and start up all the neccessary microservices.
 - Note that the first-time setup may take around 30 minutes, and it's recommended to allocate at least 4 CPU cores.
-- This command creates all the necessary microservices for the project.
-- After setup, check container statuses using 'docker ps'; all should be healthy except the gateway container.
+- After setup, check container statuses using 'docker ps'; all should be healthy.
 - Airflow serves as the orchestration and monitoring tool for the pipeline.
 - Allow approximately 10 minutes after the containers start for the airflow container to properly initialize before you try to access it in the next step
 - Access Airflow via 'http://localhost:8080.'
 - Log in with the credentials: username 'airflow' and password 'airflow.'
+- The project file containing the code that we shall be testing and later run the pipeline is found at: /mnt/airflow/dags/transport_data_pipeline.py

 **Task 1:CHECK IF THE API IS AVAILABLE**